aqoshi/NFTsExplained/README.md

 # NFT Website

-This website was specifically designed to ease the common confusion around NFTs (Non-Fungible Tokens).
-NFTs are one of the most misinterpreted topics on cryptocurrency and can be quite confusing to understand.
-After leaving this website, I hope to have made your overall understanding of NFTs to be much more advanced, and to possibly interest you in buying your first NFT.
-Check out our NFT explanation if you want to know what NFTs are, or our FAQ page for a summed up version of NFTs.
+I have developed this website with the specific intention of clarifying the prevalent confusion surrounding Non-Fungible Tokens (NFTs), a topic often misconstrued in the realm of cryptocurrency.
+The intricacies associated with understanding NFTs can be quite overwhelming.
+My aim is that, upon navigating through this platform, I will have significantly advanced your overall comprehension of NFTs and perhaps kindled your interest in acquiring your first NFT.
+Explore my comprehensive NFT explanation for a deep dive into the subject, or peruse the FAQ page for a succinct overview of NFTs.

 # Link